 In my earlier hub, Varieties of Spoken Chinese: Top 5 Dialects Worth Learning, I indicated that Minnan, or the Southern Min dialect, was one of the most important dialects of Chinese worth learning.
-The sub-dialect of Minnan, Taiwanese, is an especially interesting language which has fascinated me since the late 1960s.
+The sub-dialect of Minnan, Taiwanese, is an especially interesting language that has fascinated me since the late 1960s.

 Taiwanese has its origins in the city of Xiamen in Fujian Province of China.
-Most of the speakers of Taiwanese today are descendants of residents from Xiamen and surrounding areas of Fujian and Guangdong Provinces who settled on Taiwan in the 1600s.
+Most of the speakers of Taiwanese today are descendants of residents from Xiamen and surrounding areas of Fujian and Guangdong Province who settled on Taiwan in the 1600s.
 Other speakers are the descendants of military and civilian refugees from China who fled from the Communists in the years 1945 - 1950.
 The language as spoken today has its origins in China and differs from Minnan about the same way as American English differs from British English.

 Taiwanese Words Borrowed From Other Languages

 The Taiwanese language which has been spoken for more than 400 years reflects the long history of Taiwan.
 It includes words borrowed from its aborigine settlers, Portuguese, Dutch, Japanese, and English.